OPT Frequently Asked Questions

 - Can I travel abroad when my OPT application is pending with USCIS?

-ISSS does not recommend traveling abroad while the application is pending with USCIS.
+ISSS does not recommend traveling abroad (including Canada or Mexico) while the application is pending with USCIS.
 Although the regulations do not prohibit travel during this time, there are risks involved.
 Students who choose to leave the US while the OPT application is pending and plan to reenter the US after their I-20 program end date will need the Employment Authorization Document (EAD) to return to the US.
 For students who use the ISSS address as their mailing address, ISSS may be able to express mail the EAD at the student’s expense; however, students who plan to return before the EAD is approved may not be admitted into the US as admission is at the discretion of Customs and Border Protection.

 For more information, visit the ICE travel website which cautions students about traveling while the OPT application is pending.